 The veils between worlds are thin and we can easily slip through.

-Ten artists conjure portals to other realities in an interdimensional train station.
+A cycle of performance artists conjure portals to other realities in an interdimensional train station.
 Shape-shifting between times and dimensions, these artists tease out visions that question our sight, embody the present impossible, and transport us into the unknown.
+This roving, distanced performance series of five iterations was curated and produced by myself and Laure Drogoul between 2020 and 2022.

 With a mixture of carcinogenic chemicals and an abundance of plastic bags, dry cleaning is the ultimate un-clean.
 Like the living dead, dry-cleaning generates a dead zone in the natural world, lingering long past its time.